Your Cart

 While the type of calories still factor into weight gain or loss, one study states it clearly: “Weight gain is primarily determined by total calorie intake.”
 Conversely, then, weight loss can often be achieved by limiting calories somewhat.
 Of course, lifestyle factors such as regular exercise and more factor into one’s weight.

-So “how many calories should I eat a day?”
-Let’s learn the answer, which will depend on your height, weight, activity level, gender, age, diet and so much more.
+So if you have this question: “How many calories should I eat a day?”
+The answer is multi-layered and will depend on your height, weight, activity level, gender, age, diet and so much more.
 It also depends on your goals.

 Benefits of Fewer Calories